HumabHatterZed/WhistleWindInscryptionMods/README.md

   * WhiteNight's Apostles are no longer immune to Touch of Death
   * Crumbling Armour's Health nerfed from 4 --> 3
   * Parasite Tree's cost reduced from 2 blood --> 1 blood
+  * Rebalanced Made of Slime to activate on upkeep, no longer inherits the killed card's Power
 * Additions
   * Added 4 starter decks
   * Added card choice node